joaoAmaralB/SaM/README.md

 # SaM
-SaM VM for compilers class
+Samcode compiler for compilers class

 Use `make {item}` to test any steps of the project, the items are:
 ```